mcventus/The-Gold-Miner/README.md

 ## Beyond requirements

 - when miner (player) finds gold or if the gold finds the miner (player) then must have special sound effect
-- the game's timer and message must blink at a 1s frequency
+- the game's timer and message must blink @ a 1s frequency
+- @ "winning" and "try again" states the game should change the background color surrounding canvas

 ## Wireframe: Priority Matrix